Iconejey/Test-technique-Kimple/README.md

 The test requires the use of a CSS framework, but I chose to use the SCSS preprocessor instead of a framework like Bootstrap or Tailwind.
 I'm used to this approach, even though it's mainly for the ability to use nesting.

-I still use native CSS variables, for SCSS ones, and nesting has been integrated to native CSS so you may wonder why I didn't just use native CSS.
+I still use native CSS variables, not SCSS ones, and nesting has been integrated to native CSS so you may wonder why I didn't just use native CSS.
 The reason is that I wanted to keep the ability to use SCSS functions and loops like `@for`, even though I didn't have a specific use case for them in this project.

 ### No libraries